The Green Museum

 Bees at the museum

-Honey from the KUNST HAUS WIENFor more than two years, KUNST HAUS WIEN has been home to two bee colonies that live and produce honey on the museum's roof garden.
+Organic honey & bee products from KUNST HAUS WIENFor more than two years, KUNST HAUS WIEN has been home to two bee colonies that live and produce honey on the museum's roof garden.
 As the first Green Museum in Vienna, KUNST HAUS WIEN also wants to give impulses for the protection of species.
 The two colonies comprise approximately 140,000 honey bees and are supervised by master beekeeper Thomas Zelenka.
 Last year, the bees produced approx. 80 kilograms of the finest organic honey.
 The bees get their nectar in the green garden and inner courtyard as well as on the museum facade.More

 Museums For FutureAs part of the global movement Museums For Future, the KUNST HAUS WIEN team is committed to more measures concerning climate protection in the context of Fridays For Future.
 The museum and its employees would like to show their ecological and political commitment and assume responsibility by being certified with the Austrian Eco-Label.
 By participating in the major climate strikes of Fridays For Future, the museum is also publicly demonstrating for the most comprehensive and efficient climate protection actions possible in order to meet the 1.5 degree target of the United Nations agreed upon in the Paris Climate Change Convention.More